Faculty & Staff

 - Assistant Professor, PHPM

-- Affiliated faculty, PSU Occupational Health Psychology Program
+- Adjunct faculty, PSU Occupational Health Psychology Program

 Dr. Olson's research is focused on safety and health interventions for lone workers, and

 on behavioral self-management methods.
 The overreaching goal of this research is to

 understand how organizations can best protect and promote health among workers who